vjkrish84/VEye/README.md

 # Description

-This package enables the user to have this app running and any one try to peek or any object obstructs camera the system get locked on its own
+This package enables the user to have this app running and any one try to peek or any object obstructs camera the system get locked on its own.
+This package enables the user to have this app running and any one try to peek or any object obstructs camera the system get locked on its own.

+Gestures : Simply wave your hand in front of camera / move away from laptop - autolock of system !
+Hailo !

 # Usage